 what I can change

 I can easily do the following: tidy up hair or fur a bit, remove dribble/eczema/food from around a child’s mouth or sunburn from their cheeks, or smooth down a collar!
 In fact I will probably do these things automatically without you needing to ask.
-I can make small alterations to what they are wearing, or lightly indicate a t-shirt neckline if they aren’t wearing one, for example.
+I can make small alterations to what they are wearing.

 I often get asked if I can assemble two subjects on the same page, drawn from two different photos.
 However this really doesn’t result in a satisfactory portrait, because when working from photos taken at different times the lighting and tones will not be coherent and it’s hard to unify them.
 You’ll really need to take a new photo of the two subjects together and can then have the subjects physically touching, which is much nicer.
 Even if you are having two separate ‘companion portraits’ drawn or painted I’d advise supplying me with photos taken at the same time and in the same setting so that their shadows and tonal qualities will complement each other and not have noticably different looks.